 Before submitting your manuscript to Culture & Psychology, please ensure you have read the Aims & Scope.

 Culture & Psychology publishes original articles of theoretical relevance for linking the notions of culture and psychology.
 It is the flagship journal on cultural psychology.
 The inclusion of empirical evidence in the papers is encouraged if that evidence has relevance for theoretical advancements in cultural psychology.
 Since the nature of psychological phenomena is qualitative in their nature, empirical evidence that is included in theoretically relevant manuscripts is expected to be using qualitative methods.
 If quantitative methods use is necessary the authors are expected to prove in the manuscript that quantification of the phenomena under study is warranted.
 Culture & Psychology publishes commentaries on the articles published, and book review essays that outline specific theoretical values of the books under consideration.
 Review articles on theoretical advances in any sub-fields of cultural psychology may be considered, but reviews of empirical literature are not published in the Journal.

-Full papers are generally restricted to a maximum of 6,000 words, including all elements (title page, abstract, notes, references, tables, biographical statement, etc).
-Authors who suspect that their articles will have to be cut anyway should make the required deletions before submitting.
-A Review Essay can be about a single book (which must be very significant to warrant this much attention), about several books, or ‘state-of-the-art’ articles (usually up to 2,000 words).
+Full papers should aim to be a maximum of 9,000 words, including all elements (title page, abstract, notes, references, tables, biographical statement, etc).
+This is not a hard rule, and papers will not be desk rejected based on length alone.
+We expect and understand that the review process may change your word count number in either direction.
+A Review Essay can be about a single book (which must be very significant to warrant this much attention), about several books, or ‘state-of-the-art’ articles (usually up to 3,000 words).

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.